 You remember in the above discussion we derived a formula for Customer Life Time Value

 CLV = (Sale 1 + Sale 2+…… + Sale n) * Average Gross Margins

 Here the Average Gross Margins considers the total spends to gain the respective revenue.
 Now, these spends can be optimized if the right attribution model is in place.

 Why Attribution Modelling helps in increasing Customer Life Time Value?

-The attribution models tell us the weight of specific touch points in customer journey (For example Last Click, First Click, Weighted Average etc).
+The attribution models tell us the weight of specific touch points in the customer journey (For example Last Click, First Click, Weighted Average, etc).
 Accordingly, marketers like us can plan:

 - Prioritize the digital channels while budget allocation.
 For example – Investing on Google Adwords (as first click interaction) vs investing on emailers/remarketing/retargeting (touchpoints during journey etc).

 - Attribution model can also help in segmenting different user segments and planning different models around each segment.
 So that we can get the best from each segment.

 - Prioritize or focus the sales/services efforts on product/customer segments which are highly like to convert.